- 1 The Institute’s Research & Education Mission

 Thanks to this projected American European Flavored Holistic Rejuvenation Retreat center, European holistic health experts will give their best to Americans and American Holistic health experts will give their best to Europeans, thanks to which we would be able to enhance the medical standards of care on the two continents, that which would benefit public health, prosperity and peace.
 Once this goal is reached, then the conditions for the emergence of a new spiritual and holistic era will be within reach.
 (18)

 “In the CNBC interview, Buffett talked about the high cost of health care in the United States — which he correctly said consumes about 17 percent of the nation’s gross domestic product.
 He compared health care costs to “a tapeworm eating, you know, at our economic body.”
 He then said the Senate bill would do little to address the cost of health care.
 “Unfortunately, we came up with a bill that really doesn’t attack the cost situation that much.
 And we have to have a fundamental change,” Buffett said.”
 (Source)

 Top: “To Life” (“L’ Chaim” in Hebrew).
-Professor Cristian Joubert, at the international integrative oncology convention in San Diego in 2016 toasting and “dégusting” (sipping) a small amount of red resveratrol-rich pinot wine with the conference President, Annie Brandt and her two assistants.
+Pr Joubert, at the international integrative oncology convention in San Diego in 2016 toasting and “dégusting” (sipping) a small amount of red resveratrol-rich pinot wine with the conference President, Annie Brandt and her two assistants.
 “Wine is an appropriate article for mankind, both for the healthy body and for the ailing man.”
 Hippocrates (19)